 What You’re Doing Wrong: When you bend over with your legs straight, your hamstrings will stretch to a point.
 Then, your back will start to round.
 From that point forward, every additional inch of stretching isn’t doing any good for your tight hamstrings.

-The Fix: The easiest way to perform this stretch properly is to keep your back flat.
+The easiest way to perform this stretch properly is to keep your back flat.
 Rather than bending over, try the stretch lying down as the floor creates a natural guide to keep your back inline.
 How to: Lie down on the ground and hook a stretching rope (or thick exercise band) around your foot.
 Keeping your other foot down and your back flat on the ground, raise your leg until you feel a gentle stretch in your hamstrings.
 When lying down isn’t an option, place one foot up on an object between knee- and hip-height.
 Bend slightly forward, keeping your back flat and moving only at the waist.

 A stiff neck ranks up there as one of the most common complaints among office workers everywhere.
 From talking on a cell phone to eating a taco, our neck seems to always be cranked into awkward positions.
 The result is an array of issues ranging from neck pain to increased likelihood of headaches.